sf105/sttp-book/chapters/pragmatic-testing/mocking.md

 just a few of them.
 Think of a unit test for a `Customer` class.
 Maybe this class depends on several other classes (`Address`, `Last Order`, etc).
 But a specific test case A wants to exercise the "last order business rule", and does not care much about which Address this
 Customer has.
 In this case, a tester would then set up a dummy Address object and pass it to the Customer class.

 * **Fake objects**: Fake objects have real working implementations of the class they simulate.
 However, they usually do the same task in a much simpler way.
-Imagine a fake database object that uses some sort of arraylist instead of a real database.
+Imagine a fake database object that uses some sort of array list instead of a real database.

 * **Stubs**: Stubs provide hard-coded answers to the calls that are called during the test.
 In the examples above, where we used the word "simulation", we were actually talking about stub objects.
 Stubs do not know what to do if the test calls a method in which it was not programmed/setup for.